sivaboomamurugan/SpringBoot-Gradle-SpringSecurity-Docker-Myqsl-TaskOrganizer/README.md

 ### High-level implementation detail
 Two docker images will be generated, one for the service and the other for database.
 The schema file(schema.sql) would be copied into the container mysql docker init directory for the tables to be created at the startup.
 I did not mention any data store location for mysql container.

+Service container will wait until the mysql container is started, this is guaranteed by the start.sh, which is the entry point of the service container.

 Basically the service exposes two kinds of API, one that requires authentication and other unauthenticated.
 All authentication(login) and session maintenance will be handled by spring security.
 The credentials are persisted in the database.
 We can trim down the unauthenticated API to just the sign-up, but I just for debugging purpose have few GET ALL api's exposed in the unauthenticated endpoint.

 Once the user log's in, his session is established and he does not have to login back to access a different API.
 For security purpose, all the mapping api's are taking the implicit logged in user.
 This data is retrieved from the security context.